 When can/should I get a mammogram?

-Pre-op mammograms are recommended for women who are over 40, have a family history of breast cancer and/or have discrete palpable masses.
+Pre-op mammograms are recommended for women who are over 40, have a family history of breast cancer, and/or have discrete palpable masses.
 Post-op mammograms should be delayed at least a year.
 Occasionally palpable masses may be appreciated, post-op; these usually represent areas of fat, which have lost their blood supply, fat necrosis.
 The body will routinely “dissolve” these masses, however, ultrasound is useful to make the diagnosis and document resolution.
+Any required breast imaging should be scheduled prior to your pre-operative appointment.
+If you are in need of a referral to an Orange County breast imaging center, please advise our patient coordinator at the time of scheduling your surgery.

 Do you always do a lift with a reduction?